 Microsoft Teams outshines both in this regard as you can follow the channels and teams that are pertinent to you and your everyday tasks while muting those that aren’t necessary.
 You can also figure out what requires immediate attention by searching by @mentions, conversations, etc. The way to manage notifications in Teams is endless and can be catered to your individual needs, which is the best part!

 Ultimately, it’s clear which business app everyone should be using when it comes to day-to-day collaboration.
+Solutions like Microsoft Teams Management can even help you set up for success in Teams and provide you with tools to help you get the most out of it.
 For more information on how to get started in Microsoft Teams check out the official documentation and watch this beginner video for new Teams users!